 5. Spiritual Formation in Emerging Adulthood: A Practical Theology for College and Adult Ministry.
 “In this book, Setran and Kiesling set the agenda for Christian ministry with emerging adults.
 Cutting through the fog of confusion and fear that surrounds this life stage, the authors convincingly and sympathetically explain why so many emerging adults struggle to grow into spiritually mature followers of Jesus.
 The authors offer wise, theologically grounded advice that can help emerging adulthood become a season of spiritual opportunity rather than a decade of life in which discipleship is on hold.
 Parents, pastors, counselors, campus ministers, college professors, and all those who care about the spiritual lives of emerging adults need to read this book.”
 Thomas E. Bergler, Huntington University; author of The Juvenilization of American Christianity;The Journal of Youth Ministry.

-Israel Galindo is Associate Dean for Lifelong Learning and Director of Online Education at the Columbia Theological Seminary.He is the author of the bestseller, The Hidden Lives of Congregations (Alban), Perspectives on Congregational Leadership (Educational Consultants), and A Family Genogram Workbook (Educational Consultants), with Elaine Boomer and Don Reagan.
+Israel Galindo is Associate Dean for Lifelong Learning at the Columbia Theological Seminary.He is the author of the bestseller, The Hidden Lives of Congregations (Alban), Perspectives on Congregational Leadership (Educational Consultants), and A Family Genogram Workbook (Educational Consultants), with Elaine Boomer and Don Reagan.

 His books on Christian education include Mastering the Art of Instruction,The Craft of Christian Teaching (Judson), How to be the Best Christian Study Group Leader (Judson), Planning for Christian Education Formation (Chalice), and A Christian Educator’s Book of Lists (S&H), and Theories of Learning for Christian Educators and Theological Faculty.